Patrick Caddell: Joe Biden 1988 presidential campaign

-Caddell and Biden initially became close friends in 1972 during Biden's first campaign for US Senate, when the 21-years-old Caddell was the pollster for the 29-years-old Biden.
+Caddell and Biden initially became close friends in 1972 during Biden's first campaign for US Senate, when the 21-year-old Caddell was the pollster for the 29-year-old Biden.
 In 1983, Biden remarked, "Sometimes it's hard to know where Pat's thinking stops and mine begins."
 Biden also remarked to journalist Jules Witcover that Caddell was a "godlike" figure.
 Caddell and Biden sometimes spent summers together at Caddell's rented house on Martha's Vineyard listening to recordings of Bobby Kennedy's speeches and, on one occasion, Caddell accompanied the Biden family on a winter vacation to Hawaii.

 After Mondale's defeat in the 1984 election, Caddell started a political and corporate consulting firm with Bob Shrum and David Doak.
 A public dispute between the three men ensued and Biden was called in to be the mediator.
 In 1988, Caddell left Democratic consulting firm Caddell, Doak and Shrum after what The Washington Post described as an "acrimonious lawsuit".
 When Biden decided to run for president in 1988, he initially approached Doak to be his campaign manager, but Doak rejected him because he didn't want to work with Caddell again.
 Instead, Doak and Shrum signed onto Dick Gephardt's campaign.
 Biden eventually hired Tim Ridley (1955–2005) to be his campaign manager.
 Biden's campaign was plagued by infighting, largely attributed to Caddell's presence.
 Shortly after Biden announced his presidential run in June 1987, Caddell accosted a Washington Post reporter at a hotel in Des Moines, Iowa, and consequently, Biden's aide Ted Kaufman asked him not to attend the first primary debate.
 In August 1987, after a series of one-on-one meetings and dinners with Caddell throughout the summer (ostensibly to prepare for the Robert Bork Supreme Court nomination hearings), Biden confided in his senior staff, Ridley, Tom Donilon, Kaufman, and sister Valerie Biden Owens that he was reluctant to fire Caddell due to their longstanding friendship and simply did not know what to do.

 On September 12, 1987, Biden was accused of plagiarizing a speech from British Labour Party leader Neil Kinnock.
 Four days later, Biden was further accused of plagiarizing another speech, stealing phrases verbatim from Bobby Kennedy.
 The latter speech was written by Caddell.
 Biden was later found to have also plagiarized speeches from John F. Kennedy and Hubert Humphrey.
 Biden's staff urged him to withdraw from the race, but Caddell argued otherwise and instead urged Biden to attack the press.
 He confronted the New York Times reporter who had initially written the Kinnock story over the phone and falsely accused his former business partners Shrum and Doak of producing the "attack video" highlighting Biden's plagiarism.
 On October 1, 1987, Michael Dukakis acknowledged that his campaign manager, John Sasso, was the one who had given the New York Times reporter the Biden plagiarism videotape.
-Sasso and Dukakis' political director, Paul Tully (1944-1992), subsequently resigned.
+Sasso and Dukakis' political director, Paul Tully (1944–1992), subsequently resigned.
 Caddell later apologized to the Gephardt campaign.